skip to Main Content

 Our national organization is the National Conservation District Employees Association.
 This group works for Districts at the national level, building partnerships and more.

 We encourage you to visit the message board on this website.
 It is a resource that we think will be very helpful as a place to ask questions and get answers, and to save those Q & As for future administrators.
 It’s only a valuable archive if it gets used, so please ask away!
-If you have questions, you can send an email out on the list serves that are managed by the MACD at administrators@macdnet.org and altadmins@macdnet.org (second one is used when there is a government shutdown, and during the COVID 19 pandemic primarily).
+If you have questions for other CD Employees, you can send an email out on the list serves that are managed by the MACD at administrators@macdnet.org and altadmins@macdnet.org (second one is used when there is a government shutdown, and during the COVID 19 pandemic primarily).
 These emails are archived.

 In addition to the Message Board, most months the EO has a Roundtable on Zoom conferencing.
 Topics range from daily activities and 310 permitting, to Outdoor Classroom ideas and Cost Share Programs.
 You can find the recordings of past Roundtables and other past trainings at https://employees.macdnet.org/trainings-recent-and-older/.